Evereverk/Evereverk/README.md

 - 👋 Hi, I’m Keren Aywila
 - 👀 I’m interested in developing softwares and applications
-- 🌱 I’m currently learning JavaScript and Frameworks
+- 🌱 I’m currently learning Frameworks
-- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript and Bootstrap
+- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript, Bootstrap, Sass and Jquery
 - 📫 How to reach me kerensss64@gmail.com